 That’s it!
 That’s all you have to do in order to localize ALL of your Amazon links using AmaLinks Pro.
-It doesn’t matter when you insert the code – the script will automagically convert ALL existing and future links and your site is instantly transformed into an international money-making machine!
+It doesn’t matter when you setup OneLink within your Amazon Associates account or when you insert your Geni.us Link script – your links will auto-magically be converted and ALL existing and future links on your site will be instantly transformed into an international money-making machine!

 Note: There are sign-up and setup processes for both OneLink and Genius Link that will need to be completed.
 It’s not very hard but it may take a little bit of time.

 Geni.us Link is still fine – as far as we know.